 Best for Luxury & Seclusion Mezzatorre Hotel & Thermal Spa

-Set on a secluded promontory on Ischia's western coast, Mezzatorre is one of Italy's most distinctive luxury hotels — built around a 16th-century Spanish watchtower and surrounded by lush Mediterranean pine forests that slope down to a private beach club on the Tyrrhenian Sea.
-Multiple thermal pools draw from the island's volcanic springs, the full-service spa is among the finest in southern Italy, and the rooms and suites — many with private sea-view terraces — achieve an elegant understatement that feels perfectly calibrated to the Ischian landscape.
-The ideal choice for travelers seeking peace, wellness, and refined luxury in a genuinely private setting.
+Set on a secluded promontory on Ischia's western coast, Mezzatorre is one of Italy's most distinctive luxury hotels, built around a 16th-century Spanish watchtower and surrounded by lush Mediterranean pine forests that slope down to a private beach club on the Tyrrhenian Sea.
+Multiple thermal pools draw from the island's volcanic springs, the full-service spa is among the finest in southern Italy, and the rooms and suites, many with private sea-view terraces, achieve an elegant understatement that feels perfectly calibrated to the Ischian landscape.

 Book Mezzatorre